County Stats (19/20 season)

-A left-hander with limited international experience – he is yet to play 20 matches for the island nation – he has extensive experience in the domestic leagues around the world, including the Indian Premier League.
+Despite his limited international appearances, he has extensive experience in the domestic leagues around the world, including the Indian Premier League.

-Pooran is an aggressive batsman, but one who finds and clears the ropes with a languid, eye-catching style in keeping with the calypso reputation that follows West Indian Cricket.
+Pooran is an aggressive batsman – one who finds and clears the ropes with a languid, eye-catching style in keeping with the calypso reputation that follows West Indian Cricket.

-In late 2018, he was the top-scorer in the T10 League in the UAE, scoring 324 runs from nine matches for champions Northern Warriors.
+In late 2018, he was the top-scorer in the T10 League in the UAE, scoring 324 runs from nine matches for champions Northern Warriors, impressing Yorkshire team-mates to be Adam Lyth and David Willey, who played against him in that competition.

-He has since moved to play for Barbados Tridents in the CPL, also featuring in the Bangladesh Premier League, the Pakistan Super League and the IPL, making seven appearances for Kings XI Punjab at the start off this summer through April and May.
+He has since moved to play for Barbados Tridents in the CPL, also featuring in the Bangladesh Premier League, the Pakistan Super League and the IPL, making seven appearances for Kings XI Punjab at the start of 2019 through April and May.
 He posted top-scores of 46, 48 and 36, batting as low as seven and as high as three in the order.

-Pooran has batted in the middle order for the West Indies in T20s since debuting in 2016, scoring two fifties in eleven matches.
-He debuted in ODI cricket against England in Barbados in March, posting a four-ball duck in defeat and was out to Adil Rashid.
+Pooran has batted in the middle order for the West Indies in T20s since debuting in 2016, scoring two fifties in 11 matches.
+He debuted in ODI cricket against England in Barbados in March 2019, posting a four-ball duck in defeat and was out to Adil Rashid.
 Things have improved markedly since.

 Pooran, who has also played club cricket in Canada, played his first three first-class matches for Trinidad and Tobago in 2014, but he hasn’t played in that format since.